-- External assessment (40 points): Essay on a Prescribed Title (1200-1600 words) - Internal assessment (20 points): The Presentation (10 minutes per candidate)
+- External assessment: TOK Essay on a Prescribed Title (1200-1600 words) - Internal assessment: TOK Exhibition of Critical thinking based on a TOK Knowledge prompt (Three knowledge artifacts and 950-word commentary)

 Extended essay

 The extended essay (EE) is an independent piece of formal academic writing of up to 4,000 words.
 Students are expected to spend approximately 40 hours of research and writing time on this essay.
 Students writing their EE are assisted in their work by an academic advisor who must be a member of ISA's faculty.